joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

     }

-Notice that in each case, when the filter values are changed, the factory object dispatches an `Event.CHANGE` event to notify listeners that the filter’s values have changed.
+Notice that in each case, when the filter values are changed, the factory object dispatches an `Event.CHANGE` event to notify listeners that the filter's values have changed.
 The FilterWorkbenchController class, which does the work of actually applying filters to the filtered content, listens for that event to ascertain when it needs to retrieve a new copy of the filter and re-apply it to the filtered content.

-The FilterWorkbenchController class doesn’t need to know specific details of each filter factory class—it just needs to know that the filter has changed and to be able to access a copy of the filter.
-To support this, the application includes an interface, IFilterFactory, that defines the behavior a filter factory class needs to provide so the application’s FilterWorkbenchController instance can do its job.
-The IFilterFactory defines the `getFilter` () method that’s used in the FilterWorkbenchController class:
+The FilterWorkbenchController class doesn't need to know specific details of each filter factory class—it just needs to know that the filter has changed and to be able to access a copy of the filter.
+To support this, the application includes an interface, IFilterFactory, that defines the behavior a filter factory class needs to provide so the application's FilterWorkbenchController instance can do its job.
+The IFilterFactory defines the `getFilter` () method that's used in the FilterWorkbenchController class:

     function getFilter():BitmapFilter;